 Through much research and data collection, we attributed the majority of employee churn to the following:

-1. Employee displayed a poor work ethic and attitude.
+1. The employee displayed a poor work ethic and attitude.
 This usually starts to show after the honeymoon period.
 While evaluation helped weed out the majority of such potential employees, a few still make it through.
 The lack of continual on-the-job evaluations allows such employees to be complacent.
-As we all know, such poor attitudes and work ethics can spread like a disease.
-Before you know it, you’ve lost a couple employees, sometimes a whole team because of one such “diseased” employee.
+As we all know, such as poor attitudes and work ethics can spread like a disease.
+Before you know it, you’ve lost a couple of employees, sometimes a whole team because of one such “diseased” employee.

 2. Disciplinary Action.
 This is pretty self-explanatory.
 The employee was terminated due to a disciplinarian-type situation.